 Push A2A payments are used for one-off payments that require payers to manually send money from their bank account to the recipient’s account.
 This covers bank transfers, for example, when a person needs to transfer money to a specific bank account manually.

-Push payments can also be triggered by APIs.
+APIs can also trigger push payments.
 They can send consumers a notification or an action prompt for a money transfer.

 Pull A2A payments happen when companies automatically withdraw money from clients’ accounts.
 This may be used in the case of a subscription or other recurring payments.
-To initiate pull payments from a consumer’s account, the account holder needs to provide explicit consent.
+To initiate pull payments from a consumer’s account, the account holder must provide explicit consent.